Duran-FerrerM/Pan-B-cell-methylome/README.md

 ```

 ### Pan B-cell tumor classifier algorithm
 #### The CpGs of the classifier are present in both Illumina 450k and EPIC arrays, and thus both platforms are supported.
+Please, note that the classifier expects samples to have at leat 60% of tumor cell content, otherwise its accuracy can be compromised.
+An updated classifier with a first step predicting B-cell tumor cell content will be provided very soon!
+Please, contact me if you require this option before its release!
 B-cell tumors comprise a variety of neoplasias derived from normal B cells of the heamopoietic system.
 Collectively, ALL, MCL, CLL, DLBCL and MM represent the majority of diagnosed B-cell neoplasias.
 They are further classified in subtypes with different clinicobiological features.
 The code we provide here represents a Pan B-cell tumor classifier algorithm, which contains two steps: in the firt step, an unknown sample is classified into one of the five major B-cell tumor entities; in the second step, these major entities are further classified into their subtypes.
 Although an unbiased prediction can serve as an internal control, if trusty knowledge of the entity is avaialble, we recommend to specify it to the classifier algorithm.

 Current version: v.1.0.